Many of these reports are preliminary but are included for you to find information from publications and reviews.

 , when administered alone

-Anti-inflammatory oral drug colchicine improved COVID-19 outcomes for patients with relatively mild cases
+Colchicine anti-inflammatory oral drug improved COVID-19 outcomes for patients with relatively mild cases

 Colchicine for Early COVID-19?
 Trial May Support Oral Therapy at Home Anti-inflammatory oral drug colchicine improved COVID-19 outcomes for patients with relatively mild cases, according to certain topline results from the COLCORONA trial announced in a brief press release.